magpylib/magpylib/docs/_pages/user_guide/docs/docs_styles.md

 ## Collection style

-When displaying [Collection objects](guide-docs-classes-collections) their `color` property will be assigned to all its children override the default color cylcle.
+When displaying [Collection objects](guide-docs-classes-collections) their `color` property will be assigned to all its children override the default color cycle.
 In the following example this is demonstrated.
 Therefore, we make use of the [Matplotlib backend](guide-graphic-backends) which displays magnet color by default and shows the magnetization as an arrow rather than a color sequence.

 ```{code-cell} ipython3
 import magpylib as magpy